thisisjonchen/mlnotes/README.md

 ## Logistic Regression
 **Motivation**: Since linear regression is not so good for *classification*-related problems, a logistic regression algorithm is widely used today.
 While "logistic regression" contains the word "regression", it is used more for classification.

+Example of a classification task: Decide if an animal is a cat or not a cat\
+Example of a regression task: Estimate the weight of a cat based on its height

 Why is linear regression bad for classification?
 This is because any single outlier may skew the linear regression model to where it may falsely identify a category (misclassification).

 *NOTE*: Classes and categories are often used interchangeably here.